frdedynamics/robotics-lab-documentation/source/texts/ROS1.rst

 Adding Sensors to the Gazebo Model (part 2)
 ---------------------------------------------
-We will add a laser scanner and some obstacles on our 2 wheel robot.
+Adding scanner and some obstacles on our 2 wheel robot.
 It is going to look like this:

 .. figure:: ../_static/images/mybotSensor.png
         :align: center

+This part is going to be a homework.
+The tutorial is `here <https://www.youtube.com/watch?v=EZ3MYf24c6Y&list=PLTEmcYHVE7dPWixFnzkd68jPjwGzxHjUG&index=2&ab_channel=RichardWang>`_.

 ROS with Matlab
 ~~~~~~~~~~~~~~~~~